openvinotoolkit/openvino/docs/articles_en/documentation/openvino-extensibility/transformation-api/patterns-python-api.rst

 1. WrapType
 ++++++++++++++++++++++++++++++++++++++++

 ``WrapType`` is a wrapper used to store one or many types to match them.
-As we already saw, it is possible to specify a single type in ``WrapType`` and use it for matching.
+As demonstrated earlier, it is possible to specify a single type in ``WrapType`` and use it for matching.
-However, it is also possible to list all possible types for the given node.
-For example, you may do something like this:
+However, you can also list all possible types for a given node, for example:

 .. doxygensnippet:: docs/snippets/ov_patterns.py
    :language: python